 If all of these people actually just supported a fine, the result could erroneously give the impression that they wanted to imprison people, which wouldn't be reflective of their actual position.

-This is a pretty elementary statistical information gathering fuck-up, and this question should never have been worded like this, and it kind of taints the results of this report.
+This is a pretty elementary statistical information gathering fuck-up, and this question should never have been worded like this.

 So that said, the survey also found, quote, 45% of Democrats would favor governments requiring citizens to temporarily live in designated facilities or locations if they refuse to get a COVID-19 vaccine.

-So in some ways, Alex isn't totally lying about the spirit of what the survey says.
+So in some ways, Alex isn't totally lying about the spirit of what this survey says.

-Another interesting point is that if you look at the more detailed breakdown, only 22% of Democrats strongly support this idea, while 33% strongly oppose.
+Another interesting point is that if you look at the more detailed breakdown, only 22% of Democrats strongly support this idea, while 33% strongly oppose it.

 So take your pick on how you want to look at it.